michael-nix/Other/BADMATH/A Slower, Less Accurate Error Function.md

 \boxed{\therefore \; F(\omega) = \mathrm{e}^{-\frac{1}{2}\sigma^2\omega^2}}
 ```

 Which is pretty clever!
 The hardest integration we had to do was to remember that the integral of a special function was one, nice.
 But we're only halfway there, this is the Fourier transform of a Gaussian, but how do we use this to construct Gaussians from cosines?
+What about that pesky error function?

 The first step is to use the definition of the inverse transform, realize that sines are again odd functions, and then convert from angular frequency to regular frequency.
 This gets us,